CyanHaze/CyanHaze.github.io/life/music.md

 - **toconoma** - 2025.7.19 Live at Vas in Shanghai
   > One of my favorite math rock or fusion jazz band in Japan.
 With full of energy and passion, everyone will be moved by their performance.
 When i first saw their live, there were two people dancing in front of me.
 Just for relax and pure joy.

+- **Fayzz** - 2025.11.21 Live at EchoSpace in Hangzhou
+  > One of the best math rock band in China.
+Their live performance just like their music, full of restrain and calmness.
+That was a down time for me and their music simulated me a lot.
+And a idea inside their new album "Patch" comes from a concept of Computer Vision which called Advesarial-Patch-Attack.